Canon SX420 vs Leica Q Typ 116

 It is notable that the Q Typ 116 has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The SX420 does not feature such an accessory-socket.

-The SX420 is a recent model that features in the current product line-up of Canon.
-In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
+Both the SX420 and the Q Typ 116 have been discontinued, but can regularly be found used on ebay.
+The Q Typ 116 was replaced by the Leica Q2, while the SX420 was followed by the Canon SX430.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Is there a clear favorite between the Canon SX420 and the Leica Q Typ 116?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.